shrine2000/ChatGPT-Prompts/README.md

 To use ChatGPT Prompts, follow these steps:

-1. Clone this repository to your local machine by running the following command in your terminal: `https://github.com/shrine2000/ChatGPT-Prompts`.
+1. Clone this repository to your local machine by running the following command in your terminal: `git clone https://github.com/shrine2000/ChatGPT-Prompts`.
 2. Open the Chrome browser and go to `chrome://extensions`.
 3. Enable developer mode by toggling the switch in the top right corner of the screen.
 4. Click the "Load unpacked" button and select the folder where you cloned the repository.